Pharyngeal reflex: Suppression and activation

 Swallowing unusually large objects or placing objects in the back of the mouth may cause the pharyngeal reflex.
 Some people, for instance sword swallowers, have learned how to suppress it.
 In contrast, triggering the reflex is sometimes done intentionally to induce vomiting, by those who have bulimia nervosa.

 According to one study, one in three people lacks a gag reflex.
 However, on the other end of the spectrum are people with a hypersensitive gag reflex.
-This hypersensitivity can lead to issues in various situations, from swallowing a pill or large bites of food to visiting the dentist.
+This hypersensitivity can lead to issues in various situations, such as swallowing a pill or large bites of food, or visiting the dentist.
 Hypersensitivity is generally a conditioned response, usually occurring following a previous experience.
 There are a variety of ways to desensitize one's hypersensitivity, from relaxation to numbing the mouth and throat to training one's soft palate to get used to being touched.

 Anti-nausea medicines, sedatives, local and general anaesthetics, herbal remedies, behavioural therapies, acupressure, acupuncture, laser, and prosthetic devices can be used to manage exaggerated gag reflex during dental treatment.
 Studies showed with very low‐certainty evidence that acupuncture and laser at the P6 point (located in the wrist) reduced gagging without sedation.
 However, there was no difference when practiced with sedation.
 Therefore, more research needs to be carried out regarding these interventions.

+Some people seem to be able to completely stop their gag reflex for a short time by pressing certain pressure points, even without prior training.